LARC-CMU-SMU/FoodSeg103-Benchmark-v1/README.md

 ## Dataset

-Please download FoodSeg103 from [LARC Data Repository](https://larc.smu.edu.sg/foodseg103-benchmark-v1), and unzip it in ./data folder (./data/FoodSeg103/).
+Please download the file from [url](https://research.larc.smu.edu.sg/downloads/datarepo/FoodSeg103.zip) and unzip the data in ./data folder (./data/FoodSeg103/), with passwd: LARCdataset9947

 ## Leaderboard